vtex-apps/store-maintenance-theme/docs/README.md

+## 🚨 Disclaimer - Template Application
+>:warning: **This project is not maintained by VTEX, and this app is provided as a working example on how this feature can be implemented.
+Improvements and fixes will be on the implementation team side.**
+>
+>All template applications provided are developed by the VTEX community, you can use them freely.

+&nbsp;
 # Store Maintenance Theme

 This theme provides a basic layout for the /maintenance page from the app store-maintenance.
 It is a non-mandatory addition that allows quick development of a good looking maintenance page.
 You can however define this page in your native theme or via the CMS Pages in the Admin.